bibek22/blog/content/computer-programming-third-year.md

 ```

 Above line tells `fwrite()` to treat `12` bits (= 3 integers) of data as one block and write `1` such
-block starting from `&myBday` location in memory into the file stream `fpt`.
+block reading from `&myBday` location in memory into the file stream `fpt`.

 Another important thing to note is that when you open in write mode everything that was in the file
-previously is erased and new data is stored.
+previously gets erased and new data is written.

-If you want to add to the file and not replace everything, you will open it in append mode with "a".
+If you don't want to erase everything, you need open it in append mode with "a" argument.

-So, the modes are listed below:
+All the modes are shown in table below:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups">
 <colgroup>